 Dentists need special training in cosmetic dentistry in order to place these restorations.
 If you would like referral to a competent cosmetic dentist who is trained to do this type of work, check the menu above.
 Either go to “Find a Cosmetic Dentist” for referral to someone Dr. Hall has screened already, or go to “Ask Dr. Hall for a referral.”

 Back before the days of bonding technology, dental crowns nearly always needed to be made either entirely out of metal or with a metal foundation.
 Today, we can make them out of pure porcelain or other ceramics.
 There are still occasions on the back teeth when the durability of a metal foundation in the crown makes it the restoration of choice.
 But when it shows prominently in your smile, wouldn’t you rather have one that looks as natural as possible?
-See photos at the bottom of the page that show the beauty of pure porcelain.
+See the photos at the bottom of the page that show the beauty of pure porcelain.

 Why Porcelain Crowns Are Needed

-Years ago, it had to be fused to a metal framework in order to create a crown strong enough to resist breaking in use.
-But bonding technology developed since the 1980s has allowed dentists to bond these ceramic crowns directly to the teeth.
+Before 1990, a pure porcelain crown on a back tooth would almost certainly break under chewing pressure.
+But bonding technology developed since then has allowed dentists to bond these ceramic crowns directly to the teeth.
 With this strong bond, it becomes strong enough to function under even heavy chewing pressures.
 The photo to the left shows one that is functioning even under the heavy stresses of a molar tooth.

 Variations on Porcelain Crowns

 The CEREC crown is made entirely out of ceramic.
 Porcelain is a type of ceramic, but porcelain isn’t as strong as the ceramic used in CEREC crowns.
 CEREC, rather than being made by a laboratory technician, it is milled by a computer in the dentist’s office.
-They have some esthetic limitations in the hands of all but the most artistic of dentists, we would recommend them for back teeth, not front ones.
+Since they have some esthetic limitations in the hands of all but the most artistic of dentists, we would recommend them for back teeth, not front ones.

 Porcelain fused to metal crowns have a nearly natural appearance, subject to two limitations: Because they have a metal framework underneath, they require the use of an opaquer to cover the metal, which makes it impossible to fully re-create the translucency of natural teeth.
 They also eventually will show a dark line at the edge, next to the gum.
 Dentists try to hide this line under the gum, but sometimes they are unable to do this; and sometimes the line doesn’t show when the crown is first placed but shows later, as the gum recedes.
 They can also create a porcelain butt margin that tends to minimize this dark line, but it doesn’t eliminate it.
 However, these crowns are stronger than all porcelain.

 Below is a comparison of the appearance of porcelain fused to metal with bonded all-ceramic.
 Notice the picture on the left: Jo has several crowns across the front.
-Even though I have never met this patient and know nothing more than these pictures, I can pick out immediately the teeth that have crowns on them, probably even from across the room.
+I can pick out immediately the teeth that have crowns on them, probably even from across the room.
 How?
 Because they are opaque and have a dark line near the gumline.
 Contrast this with the after picture of Jo’s teeth on the right, which shows beautiful bonded all-ceramic work.
 This work was done by Dr. Craig Carlson, a www.mynewsmile.com cosmetic dentist from San Antonio, Texas.
 See how natural they look.
 For contact information for Dr. Carlson, click here.

 The Beauty of All Porcelain Crowns